Know Your Stressbusters

 Stress is a normal part of life.
 Still, like anything else, too much can be harmful to not only our mental faculties but also our physical health.
-It is important that we reduce and control the amount of stress in our lives but bolster our wellness to weather the inevitable stresses.
+We must not only reduce stress in our lives but bolster our wellness to weather the inevitable stresses.

 Go for a walk in the park or get a pet.
 Get a dog and take the dog for a walk in the park.
 A walk outdoors in the fresh air can do wonders for reducing stress, as can a companion animal.
 It likely wouldn’t hurt to combine the two if you’re so inclined.

 Play games.
 Card games.
 Board games.
 Video games.
 Whatever floats your boat.
 You could also try puzzles.
-Putting a jigsaw puzzle together may be a good way to spend your time.
+Putting a jigsaw puzzle together may be an excellent way to decompress also.
 It’s hard to worry about work when you’re trying to find a matching piece!
 Or, do a crossword puzzle, word find, or sudoku.

 Take time to listen to music or watch television.
 Take an evening and go out for dinner and a movie.
 See a play.
 Go to a sporting event.

 The important thing is to take some time out for yourself.
-Find something that works for you and remember to take time to do it.
-Relaxing and recharging are important!
+Find something that works for you, and remember to take time to do it.
+Relaxing and recharging is essential!

-We all face some amount of stress in our lives.
-Some stress is caused by situations beyond our control, making it all the more important to do what we can to reduce stress in the circumstances we do control.
+Some stress is caused by situations beyond our control, making it all the more important to do what we can to reduce stress in the circumstances we can control.

-Naturally, the first step is to do a thorough cleaning, eliminating clutter and organizing everything that is needed.
+Naturally, the first step is to do a thorough cleaning, eliminate clutter, and organize everything needed.

 Ideally and when practical, follow a pattern where you handle each item only once.
 For example, when you get a new document or piece of mail, read it and then act on it, file it, or recycle it.
 Eliminate the “I’ll do it later” items as much as possible.
 Too often, later never comes because of other more pressing needs.
 Additionally, you won’t suffer the stress of seeing a growing stack of “I’ll do it later” items sitting on your desk.
 You can better focus on the job at hand rather than being frustrated by the amount of work left to do.